Find products best meets your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Posted on Jul 24, 20202

-With five axis machining, users get two extra rotary axes and this creates an opportunity for an infinite number of incredible machining possibilities.
-The rotary axes are defined by A, which rotates around the X Axis.
-And B, which rotates around the Y axis.
+Five axis machining centers allow two extra rotary axes which opens up many machining possibilities.
+The rotary axes are defined by A, which rotates around the X-Axis.
+And B, which rotates around the Y-axis.
 And C, which rotates around the Z axis.
-The combination of more axes is a machine configuration that can come in any variation of AB, AC or BC.
+The combination of more axes is a machine configuration that can come in any variation of AB, AC, or BC.

 With the additional axes, your cutting heads can machine workpieces from all directions, enabling undercutting that only would be possible on lower axis machines if the part was re-fixtured in another machine.
 This is not only time consuming, it also opens the door for errors that are eliminated when using a 5-axis CNC machines.